jyztintan/tp/docs/DeveloperGuide.md

 ### Help by command feature

-####  Implementation
+#### Description

-The Help by command feature provides help to the user for an individual command specified by the user.
+The Help by command feature provides help to the user for an individual command specified by the user, printed on the main window.
+This has been implemented for the `add`,`clearRealodex`,`delete`,`edit`,`filter`,`list` and `sort` commands only.

-The core components for this feature are:
-- HelpCommand: A command that, when executed, either shows a new window summarising help for all commands, or prints the help message in the Main Window for the requested command, depending on user input.
-- HelpCommandParser: Processes the user input to instantiate the HelpCommand object appropriately to perform the correct action (the type of help to give, in this case for individual commands).
-- Note that although the command format is `COMMAND help`, `clear help` is the command to get the help for the clearRealodex command instead of `clearRealodex help`.
+Note that although the command format is `COMMAND help`, `clear help` is the command to get the help for the clearRealodex command instead of `clearRealodex help`.
+We changed the `clear` command to `clearRealodex` to avoid
-We changed the `clear` command to `clearRealodex` to avoid confusion with the `delete` command, as both involve the removal of entries, and `clearRealodex` encapsulates the functionality of clearing the entire app more clearly.
+confusion with the `delete` command, as both involve the removal of entries, and `clearRealodex`encapsulates the functionality of clearing the entire app more clearly.
 However, we kept `clear help` as this syntax is more user-friendly when seeking help.

 #### Example Usage Scenario
 1. User launches the application.